 ESTECO technology enables airplane manufacturers to improve fuel efficiency, structural performance, aerodynamics and many other aspects in order to satisfy consumer and regulatory constraints.

-The aerospace and defense industry faces continuing requirements to develop innovative products faster and at a lower cost.
+The aerospace and defense industry faces continuous requirements to develop innovative products faster and at a lower cost.
 Since these requirements typically lead to conflicting design objectives across several domains, employing Multidisciplinary Design Optimization (MDO) and collaborating in the design process is crucial.
 Our technology brings enterprise-wide solutions for optimization, simulation data management and process integration and automation.

 Applications of ESTECO technology in the aerospace industries